beskay/gas-guide/BASICS.md

 ### Basics

 Calldata is very similar to memory, but it is read-only.
-Calldata can only be used in external function calls, and is used to pass arguments to functions.
+Calldata can only be used in external function calls and is used to pass arguments to functions.
 The Yellowpaper defines the calldata as

 > an unlimited size byte array specifying the input data of the message call

-Calldata is assumed to be in a format defined by the abi specification, which means padded to multiples of 32 bytes.
+Calldata is assumed to be in a format defined by the ABI specification, which means padded to multiples of 32 bytes.

 <!-- ![calldata](images/calldata.png) -->